MitchellJThomas/markdown-cv/index.md

 - Lead Engineer
 - QA Architect

-During my time an NetGravity and DoublecClick, I lead QA designs for validating Netgravity AdManager and as part of the transition team from NetGravity to Doubleclick grew my role to Lead Engineer focusing on the AdClient technology stack integrating with a wide variety of webservers such as Netscape and Apache.
+Employed at NetGravity -> DoublecClick, I lead QA designs to validate Netgravity AdManager.
+As part of the transition team from NetGravity to Doubleclick I grew my role to Lead Engineer focusing on the AdClient technology stack integrating a wide variety of webservers such as Netscape and Apache.
 Doubleclick's Ad technology was aquired by Google in 2007 and is still in use today.